HarshiniMuruganthan/TalentFusion/README.md

 Phone : 9876543210
 ```

-The Conflict Resolution Engine detects the mismatch, selects the preferred value according to predefined business rules, and records the decision in the audit log.
+The Conflict Resolution Engine detects the mismatch, applies predefined business rules to determine the preferred value, records the selected value, and stores the decision in the audit trail.

 ---

 # Future Enhancements

-- OCR-based resume parsing
+- OCR support for scanned resumes
-- AI-powered information extraction
+- AI-powered resume parsing
 - Database integration
 - REST API support
-- Web dashboard
+- Interactive web dashboard
 - Cloud deployment

 ---